erlang/otp/system/doc/reference_manual/expressions.md

     end.
 ```

-It is legal to use a `receive..after` expression with no branches:
+It is legal to use a `receive...after` expression with no branches:

 ```
 receive